 In a news release about the memorandum, Dr. Al Shamsi, said, “This agreement with Blackboard is an important milestone.
 Our organizations have been working closely for many years and this MOU will further strengthen our partnership and empower our educators and staff with the necessary knowledge and tools they need to be successful today and tomorrow.
 Eventually, this will also benefit our students, equipping them with much-required skills.”

 Robert Speed, Regional Vice President of Blackboard, is also enthusiastic about the new initiative and its potential.
 “A critical figure of this digital revolution is a competent, well-trained, and digitally fluent educator,” said Speed.
 “Institutions recognize that it is no longer acceptable to have only a handful of technologically capable instructors if they want to attract students and help them become more employable and successful.
 The Center of Excellence will empower educators with the right competencies to successfully use technology in their pedagogical approach.”

 The Blackboard Center for Excellence at HCT may be a new initiative but the two organizations are not new partners.
-Blackboard has been working with HCT for nearly two decades.
+Blackboard has been collaborating with HCT for approximately twenty years.
 This newest initiative will simply serve to extend and deepen Blackboard and HCT’s longstanding partnership.